-TerraCognita: a tool that generates infrastructure-as-code
+TerraCognita: our open-source tool that generates infrastructure-as-code

 Ideally, you or your company has created IAC for all of your infrastructures from day one, but that often doesn’t happen.
 If you’ve been around for a while, there are probably some manually created infrastructures hanging around somewhere.